kurokobo/awx-on-k3s/rulebooks/README.md

 secret/eda-db-fields-encryption-secret   Opaque              1      3m4s
 ```

-Now your EDA Controller is available at `https://eda.example.com/` or the hostname you specified.
+Now your EDA Server is available at `https://eda.example.com/` or the hostname you specified.

-## Demo: Use EDA Controller
+## Demo: Use EDA Server

-Here is a demo of configuring a webhook on the EDA Controller side, and triggering a Job Template on AWX by posting payload that contains a specific `message` to the webhook.
+Here is a demo of configuring a webhook on the EDA Server side, and triggering a Job Template on AWX by posting payload that contains a specific `message` to the webhook.

 In this demo, following example Rulebook is used.
 Review the Rulebook.